brycie-boy/The_Cosmos/Volitional formations.md

 ## Volitional formations #🧠

-Volitional formations is the fourth [[The five aggregates]] and is defined as a term involving all maltifarious mental factors including volition, choice, and attention both wholesome and unwholesome.
+Volitional formations is the fourth of [[The five aggregates]] and is defined as a term involving all maltifarious mental factors including volition, choice, and attention both wholesome and unwholesome.
 What is generally known as [[kamma]] comes under this group.
 Volition is "mental construction, mental activity".
 Its function is to direct the mind in the sphere of good, bad or neutral activities.
 The cause and condition for the manifestation of volitional formations is contact between the internal and external [[Six sense bases]].

 ___